kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 $ oc adm policy add-role-to-user use-scc-hostmount-anyuid system:serviceaccount:$NAMESPACE:nfs-client-provisioner
 ```

-**Step 4: Configure the NFS-Client provisioner**
+**Step 4: Configure the NFS subdir external provisioner**

-Note: To deploy to an ARM-based environment, use: `deploy/deployment-arm.yaml` instead, otherwise use `deploy/deployment.yaml`.

-You must edit the provisioner's deployment file to specify the correct location of your nfs-client-provisioner container image.
+You must edit the provisioner's deployment file to specify the correct location of your nfs-subdir-external-provisioner container image.

 Next you must edit the provisioner's deployment file to add connection information for your NFS server.
 Edit `deploy/deployment.yaml` and replace the two occurences of <YOUR NFS SERVER HOSTNAME> with your server's hostname.